hsnlab/SAC/README.md

 search through the state space.
 Moreover, the running time statistics of the different implementations are also provided.

-The different tests can be performed by uncommenting the relevant line in the _main_ section of the validations scripts.
+The different tests can be performed by uncommenting the relevant lines in the _main_ section of the validations scripts.

 ```sh
 python3.10 validation_chain.py